 25.14.
 The successful bidder of the NFT digital art lot declares and warrants to the House that: He/it understands and assumes the potential risks associated with trading NFT and cryptocurrency and storing them in an electronic wallet, including the risk of cryptocurrency price volatility, the risk of not remembering/losing keys/passwords to the electronic wallet, the risk of hacking inherent in electronic systems, the risk of charging or increasing charges for NFT transactions, or the risk of unfavourable regulation of such transactions subsequent to the time of the NFT lot award, and any other unforeseen risks specific to emerging investment markets.

 26.1.
-National authorities may classify certain important or exceptional movable cultural objects as belonging to “the national cultural heritage” or a "national treasure".
-These objects are subject to a special legal regime of protection and restriction according to national law; classified movable cultural objects are marked in the catalogue by adding an index to the lot number.
-The goods in the national cultural heritage of Romania, classified in the "fund" category, will be marked in the auction catalogue with the symbol "F", and those classified in the "treasure" category will be marked in the auction catalogue with the symbol "T".
-Also, goods classified as part of the cultural treasures of Bulgaria or Croatia will be marked in the auction catalogue with the "T" symbol.
-Under the law, Artmark will take the necessary steps to notify the competent authorities of the sale of the "treasure" goods.
+National authorities may classify certain important or exceptional movable cultural properties as "belonging to the 'national cultural heritage' or a 'national treasure'."
+According to national law, a special legal regime of protection and restriction applies to these goods; classified movable cultural goods are marked in the catalog by an index added to the lot number.
+The goods in the national cultural heritage of Romania, classified in the "fund" category, will be marked in the auction catalog with the symbol "F", and those classified in the "treasure" category will be marked in the auction catalog with the symbol "T".
+Also, goods listed in the cultural treasury of Bulgaria or Croatia will be marked in the auction catalog with the symbol "T".
+In accordance with the law, Artmark will take the necessary steps to notify the competent authorities about the sale of goods under "treasury" status.

 26.2.
-As far as Romania is concerned, buyers are informed that the acquisition of lots marked with the "C" symbol must be legally notified to the Ministry of Culture as they are subject to an assessment of their classification as national movable cultural heritage ("fund" or "treasure") at the time of the auction, accompanied, in the event of classification, by the relevant legal obligations, including the exercise of the state's right of pre-emption.
-At the same time, buyers are informed that the acquisition of lots that are classified as national heritage ("fund" or "treasure") must be legally notified to the Ministry of Culture.
+As far as Romania and Croatia are concerned, the lots marked with the symbol "C" are subject to an evaluation of their classification in the movable national cultural heritage at the auction date, and in the event of classification, the state can exercise the right of pre-emption.
+At the same time, as far as Romania is concerned, the buyers are informed that the purchase of lots marked "C" as well as those listed in the national heritage, marked "F" or "T", must be legally brought to the attention of the Ministry of Culture.

 26.3.
 As in the case of other goods sold by auction, in all cases where a good included in the auction is subject to the exercise of the right of pre-emption of a state/national or local public authority, within the terms and conditions laid down by the applicable law, the sale price is equal to the sum of the auction value and the auction fee.